 These berries also contain a small amount of B-complex group of vitamins such as niacin, folates, and pantothenic acid.
 It contains great amounts of vitamin B-6, niacin, riboflavin, pantothenic acid, and folic acid.
 These vitamins act as co-factors to help the human body metabolize carbohydrates, protein, and fats.

 Furthermore, they also contain a modest amount of minerals and electrolytes such as potassium, manganese, copper, iron, and zinc.

 |Dietary Fiber||1.1 g||2.5%|

 |Pantothenic acid||0.309 mg||6%|

-Barbados cherry grew primarily in home gardens as a decorative shrub, and in some orchards in Florida and Hawaii in the US.
+Barbados cherry grew primarily in home gardens as a decorative shrub and in some orchards in Florida and Hawaii in the US.
 Only a handful of farmer markets displays them for sale.
 Barbados cherry extracts in the form of powder, concentrate, juices, etc., however, can be readily available in groceries.

-Once at home, store fresh berries in a plastic or zip pouch and place inside the refrigerator set at zero degrees and high relative humidity where they keep well for a couple of days.
+Once at home, store fresh berries in a plastic or zip pouch and place them inside the refrigerator set at zero degrees and high relative humidity where they keep well for a couple of days.

 Once at home, wash berries in cold water without disturbing their stem.
 Drain and gently mop dry using a soft cloth/paper towel.

 Traditionally, barbados berries have been part of the food culture of native Amazonian since centuries.